anslemkelechi/modernise.js/README.md

 ```

-<h3>Thats All, run the javascript file in the terminal for the magic</h3>
+<h3>Thats all, run the javascript file in the terminal for the magic</h3>

 ```shell
 $ node test.js